-When you’re tired and you need a break from the crowd, there are rooms waiting to be discovered.
+When you’re tired and need a break from the crowd, rooms are waiting to be discovered.
 Like this one below.

-And oh, do you know that this cathedral is used to be a mosque?
+And do you know that this cathedral used to be a mosque?

 I stayed at Oasis Backpackers Palace Hostel, one of the best hostels I’ve ever been to.
 It’s a fun hostel with a rooftop overlooking part of the city – and a jacuzzi!
-The rooms are clean and the beds are comfortable.
-The staff was extra nice, too.
+The rooms are clean, the beds are comfortable, and the staff is extra friendly.
 Read my review here.